 Some of them I have experience with, some of them I haven’t so this is a partially a learning experience for me, as well as hopefully providing you with informative content so that you can better understand your own SQL Server wait types.

 When troubleshooting performance issues in SQL Server, it is difficult to know where to start as there is so much to look at.

-Look at your SQL Server at a high level and then drill down to the exact problems.
+The best way is to look at your SQL Server at a high level and then drill down to the root causes.
 As well as capturing hardware/OS and SQL Server related counters using Perfmon, looking at the wait types on your SQL Server is essential to this process.